Penetration Testing

 Crowdsourced Pen Testing

-The crowdsourced model implies the involvement of a bench of trusted pay-per-project testers who are crowdsourced from the massive hacker community.
+The crowdsourced model is a penetration testing service that implies the involvement of a bench of trusted pay-per-project testers who are crowdsourced from the massive hacker community.
 Crowdsourced testing is quickly becoming the top choice for organizations seeking more impact from pen testing.

 Crowdsourced Pen Testing Pros